frconor-ebook/meditations/_posts/2025-09-26-the-canonization-of-st-josemaria-escriva.md

 She decided that she had to have a powwow with her husband and discuss this thing again.
 Ever since he was very small, they had tried to bring him up to be a soul of prayer, to have recourse to prayer in difficult moments, to have faith in God, to grow in his soul, to be a spiritual person.

 Now in this crisis, here he was praying.
-As they talked about it, they realized, 'You know, if he doesn\'t get what he wants, maybe he'll lose his faith in prayer and his faith in God and a whole pile of other things.
-And that\'s much more important than a school outing.'
+As they talked about it, they realized, 'You know, if he doesn't get what he wants, maybe he'll lose his faith in prayer and his faith in God and a whole pile of other things.
+And that's much more important than a school outing.'

 After discussing it and studying it for a while, the parents realized that they had to relent and allow him to go on the school outing.
 And so, he got the favor that he was looking for.

 All over the world, in all sorts of places, St. Josemaría has shown his amazing effectiveness and his activity.
 Very active in all sorts of ways.

-In the *Furrow*, he says, "It\'s difficult to make one\'s mark through quiet work and the proper fulfillment of our duties as citizens, so that later one can demand one\'s rights and place them in the service of the Church and of society.
-It\'s difficult," he says, "but it is very effective" (J. Escrivá, *Furrow*, Point 300).
+In the *Furrow*, he says, "It's difficult to make one's mark through quiet work and the proper fulfillment of our duties as citizens, so that later one can demand one's rights and place them in the service of the Church and of society.
+It's difficult," he says, "but it is very effective" (J. Escrivá, *Furrow*, Point 300).

 The pathway of holiness that St. Josemaría has outlined for each one of us is a pathway of quiet work and the proper fulfillment of our duties as ordinary citizens.

 Everything is very ordinary.
-It\'s a help to fulfill our ordinary duties as ordinary Christians.
+It's a help to fulfill our ordinary duties as ordinary Christians.

 "The moment," he says in *The Forge*, "you have anyone---whoever they may be---at your side, find a way, without doing anything strange, to pass on to him or her the joy you experience in being a child of God and living as such" (J. Escrivá, *The Forge*, Point 143).

 We have to try and see how I can be more effective, as St. Josemaría was.
-"Your task as a Christian citizen," he says, "is to help see Christ\'s love and freedom preside over all aspects of modern life, culture and the economy, work and rest, family life and social relations" (J. Escrivá, *Furrow*, Point 302).
+"Your task as a Christian citizen," he says, "is to help see Christ's love and freedom preside over all aspects of modern life, culture and the economy, work and rest, family life and social relations" (J. Escrivá, *Furrow*, Point 302).

 That means also that we have to be very much in touch with the world, reading the newspaper, keeping abreast of current affairs, including sports.
-We\'re not just like other people on the street, we are the other people on the street.
+We're not just like other people on the street, we are the other people on the street.

 It means acting with this quality in social, professional, and political life, living out our Christian vocation to the full.

 At the same time, we're realizing that we are not really doing anything special.
-We\'re just living the life that God has given us to give.
+We're just living the life that God has given us to give.

-We're told in St. Luke, "When you have done all that you\'ve been told to do, say, 'We are useless servants; we\'ve done no more than our duty'" (Luke 17:10).
+We're told in St. Luke, "When you have done all that you've been told to do, say, 'We are useless servants; we've done no more than our duty'" (Luke 17:10).

 On this special day, we can ask St. Josemaría to give us the grace to have a greater devotion to him and to ask him for more and more things every day.
 Also, to do the people that we come in contact with, all sorts of people, the favor of their lives, by giving them a prayer card to St. Josemaría.